 The Gate Sigil

 This symbol is the sign of the open gate and merges the trilithon symbol of the houses of the Gods, dead and Sidhe together with the magical sign of the Triskelion.
-Just like the base depicts, the power of this symbol stems from the union of fire and water.
+Just like the base depicts, the power of this symbols stems from the union of fire and water.

 Sigil Pendant and Ring